bladeacer/Prasinos/README.md

 ### Front-end stuff
 - [ ] Finish adding images and content in homepage and othere pages in styled Box with `component=img` type aah
-- [x] Screenshot directly from Figma for images smh
-- [x] Make "/" route into "/home", "/" contains pop up of user login or staff login
 - [ ] Update app icon in [index.html](prasinos/client/index.html)